 Exam Board: Edexcel

-The new reformed Mathematics A-level taught from September 2017 is 100% prescribed and is made up of three externally assessed 2 hour papers, each being equally weighted and with no coursework.
-The students are allowed to use a calculator on all three papers:
+The new reformed Mathematics A Level taught from September 2017 is 100% prescribed and is made up of three externally assessed 2 hour papers, each being equally weighted and with no coursework.
+The pupils are allowed to use a calculator on all three papers:

 - Paper 1 – Pure Mathematics 1

 The new reformed Further Mathematics A Level taught from September 2017 is made up of four externally assessed papers 1 hour 30 minutes long, each being equally weighted and with no coursework: